mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 a closer or more distant one.
 A ship can spend thrust over multiple rounds to close or open a range category.

-The Beowulf is 10,000 Kilometres away from a planet (Medium range).
+The Beowulf is 10,000 Kilometers away from a planet (Medium range).
 It will cost the Beowulf five thrust to close from Medium to Short range.
 Once at Short range, it will take another two thrust to close to Close range or to back out to Medium range again.